john-thuo1/john-thuo1/README.md

 - 👋 Hi, I’m @john thuo
 - 👀 I’m interested in Web Development, Machine Learning, Database Systems and Design, and Poetry(https://github.com/john-thuo1/Poetry)
-- 🌱 I’m currently learning backend web development in Django
+- 🌱 I’m currently learning Software Engineering and Systems Programming
-- 💞️ I’m looking to collaborate on ongoing open-source projects in Web Development or Machine Learning in Python or Julia.
 - 📫 Contact me at j.mwangi@alustudent.com or engjohnthuo@gmail.com
 -  You can also find me on linkedin or medium
 -  Linkedin : www.linkedin.com/in/john-thuo-427210aa